 Dr. Joel D. Lieberman

 Dr. Joel Lieberman received his Ph.D. in psychology from the University of Arizona in 1997.
-His work focuses on the application of social psychological theories to criminal justice issues.
-His recent research has been in the areas of jury decision making, aggression and inter-group conflict.
-Lieberman has experience in professional consultation, has authored numerous publications, and is a member of the editorial board for several journals.
+His work involves the application of social psychological theories to criminal justice issues.
+More specifically, his research focuses on jury decision making, inter-group conflict, and police use of social media.
+In addition, he has recently been conducting research on public attitudes about unmanned aerial vehicles (i.e., drones).
+Professor Lieberman has experience in professional consultation, has authored numerous publications, and is a member of the editorial board for several journals.
 He was also the recipient of the Greenspun College of Urban Affairs Outstanding Teacher Award.

 Office: Greenspun Hall (GUA) — Room 5144

 Dr. Karu Hangawatte received his LL.B. from the University of Ceylon, Colombo, in 1970 and his Ph.D. (with distinction) in criminal justice in 1984 from the State University of New York at Albany.
 He is an attorney-at-law of the Supreme Court of Sri Lanka.
 His areas of interest include law and society, criminal law and procedure, constitutional law, legal method and process, terrorism and political violence, and the administration of criminal justice.
 He has been an assistant secretary of justice in Sri Lanka.
 Hangawatte served as a consultant to the United Nations and was commissioned to prepare several papers on crime prevention, victimology, transnational corporate abuses, and economic crime.
 He has also received several teaching awards at UNLV.

 Office: Greenspun Hall (GUA) — Room 5120